afjlnfnoeai/PatternAnalysis-2025/recognition/YOLOv8_LesionDetection_47609994/README.md

 ![alt text](pics_for_readme/BoxPR_curve.png)

 As seen from the precision-recall plot above, the curve sticks to the top-right hand corner.
 This means that the model has both high precision and high recall levels at the same time.
+This means that the model is performing extremely well because there usually exists a trade-off between precision and recall at varied thresholds.
 Then, the large area under this curve means that the YOLOv8 model used has a high average precision with false positives minimised.

 ![alt text](pics_for_readme/BoxF1_curve.png)